kaiko-ai/eva/docs/user-guide/tutorials/pubmedqa_classification.md

 ```

 The results from each run will be stored separately, allowing you to compare performance across different models and configurations.

-## Notes

-- **Test Set**: The evaluation uses the manually gathered 1000 test questions, ensuring high-quality annotations for reliable benchmarking
-- **API Keys**: Make sure you have the appropriate API keys set up for the models you want to use and set them as environment variables
-- **Model Names**: For LiteLLM, use provider-prefixed names (e.g., `anthropic/claude-3-sonnet-20240229`, `openai/gpt-4o`)
-- **Rate Limits**: Be mindful of API rate limits when using commercial language models
-- **Cost**: Commercial API usage incurs costs - consider using smaller batch sizes or local models for experimentation
-- **Hardware Requirements**: Local HuggingFace models require sufficient GPU memory; vLLM setup requires cloud infrastructure management